beartype/beartype/README.rst

     * **is_color**\ : Optional[bool] = None

-      Tri-state boolean governing how and whether beartype colours **type-checking violations** (i.e.,
+      Tri-state boolean governing how and whether beartype colours **type-checking violations** (i.e., human-readable
-      ``beartype.roar.BeartypeCallHintViolation`` exceptions) with
+      beartype.roar.BeartypeCallHintViolation_ exceptions) with POSIX-compliant
-      POSIX-compliant ANSI escape sequences for readability.
+      ANSI escape sequences for readability.
 Specifically, if this boolean is:

       * ``False``, beartype *never* colours type-checking violations raised by callables configured with this configuration.